End of Roman rule in Britain: 383–388

 In 383, the Roman general then assigned to Britain, Magnus Maximus, launched his successful bid for imperial power, (Note: Snyder cites Zosimus 4.35.2-6 and 37.1-3, and Orosius (7.34.9-10), with the latter saying that Maximus was an unwilling usurper.) crossing to Gaul with his troops.
 He killed the Western Roman Emperor Gratian and ruled Gaul and Britain as Caesar (i.e., as a "sub-emperor" under Theodosius I).
-383 is the last date for any evidence of a Roman presence in the north and west of Britain, (Note: Specifically, Frere refers to Wales, the western Pennines, and the fortress at Deva; he then goes on to suggest that the same was true north of Hadrian's Wall, referring to the lands of the Damnonii, Votadini, and the Novantae.) perhaps excepting troop assignments at the tower on Holyhead Mountain in Anglesey and at western coastal posts such as Lancaster.
+383 is the last year for any evidence of a Roman presence in the north and west of Britain, (Note: Specifically, Frere refers to Wales, the western Pennines, and the fortress at Deva; he then goes on to suggest that the same was true north of Hadrian's Wall, referring to the lands of the Damnonii, Votadini, and the Novantae.) perhaps excepting troop assignments at the tower on Holyhead Mountain in Anglesey and at western coastal posts such as Lancaster.
 These outposts may have lasted into the 390s, but they were a very minor presence.

 Coins dated later than 383 have been excavated along Hadrian's Wall, suggesting that troops were not stripped from it, as once thought or, if they were, they were quickly returned as soon as Maximus had won his victory in Gaul.
 In the De Excidio et Conquestu Britanniae, written c.
 540, Gildas attributed an exodus of troops and senior administrators from Britain to Maximus, saying that he left not only with all of its troops, but also with all of its armed bands, governors, and the flower of its youth, never to return.

 Raids by Saxons, Picts, and the Scoti of Ireland had been ongoing in the late 4th century, but these increased in the years after 383.
 There were also large-scale permanent Irish settlements made along the coasts of Wales under circumstances that remain unclear.
 Maximus campaigned in Britain against both the Picts and Scoti, with historians differing on whether this was in the year 382 or 384 (i.e., whether the campaign was before or after he became Caesar).
 Welsh legend relates that before launching his usurpation, Maximus made preparations for an altered governmental and defence framework for the beleaguered provinces.
 Figures such as Coel Hen were said to be placed into key positions to protect the island in Maximus's absence.
 As such claims were designed to buttress Welsh genealogy and land claims, they should be viewed with some scepticism.

 In 388, Maximus led his army across the Alps into Italy in an attempt to usurp Theodosius as emperor.
 The effort failed when he was defeated in Pannonia at the Battle of the Save (in modern Croatia) and at the Battle of Poetovio (at Ptuj in modern Slovenia).
 He was then executed by Theodosius.